 Regardless, we make efforts to improve our physical appearances – some through strict exercise regimes, some through undergoing aesthetic procedures, whatever works for each of us.

-The latter is riddled with misconceptions, and the term “cosmetic surgery monster” tends to pop up as an insult, and many a times as an unfair exaggeration to the individuals who simply took an alternative route to improve their appearances.
+The latter is riddled with misconceptions, and the term “cosmetic surgery monster” tends to pop up as an insult, and many times as an unfair exaggeration to the individuals who simply took an alternative route to improve their appearances.

 For example, a bulging belly is more of a health than aesthetic problem